Misophonia · Ogden, Utah

 How do you treat misophonia?

 Treatment for misophonia is highly effective and helpful for coping.
-Cognitive Behavioral Therapy (CBT), sound therapy (white noise, background noise), noise-canceling headphones, and stress management techniques are most helpful when treating misophonia.
+Cognitive Behavioral Therapy (CBT), sound therapy, noise-canceling headphones, and stress management techniques are most helpful when treating misophonia.